JohnSkubic/SV2V/README.md

   - SystemVerilog
   - tests

-SV2V: Directory containing the package for SV2V.
+**SV2V**: Directory containing the package for SV2V.
 All code for running SV2V will be here.
-filters: Contains all the filters for converting SystemVerilog to Verilog.
+**filters**: Contains all the filters for converting SystemVerilog to Verilog.
 Each construct in SystemVerilog that is not in Verilog will have its own filter file.
-verification: Contains all the files needed to test SV2V.
+**verification**: Contains all the files needed to test SV2V.
-tests: Contains python code that tests if a specific SystemVerilog file was converted successfully.
+**tests**: Contains python code that tests if a specific SystemVerilog file was converted successfully.

 ## SystemVerilog Improvements and Implementation Status for SVD (SystemVerilog for Design)